- Sharding >

 To shard a collection, you need to select a shard key.
 A shard key is either an indexed field or an indexed compound field that exists in every document in the collection.
 MongoDB divides the shard key values into chunks and distributes the chunks evenly across the shards.
 To divide the shard key values into chunks, MongoDB uses either range based partitioning and hash based partitioning.
-See Shard Keys for more information.
+See the Shard Key documentation for more information.

 Range Based Sharding¶

 For range-based sharding, MongoDB divides the data set into ranges determined by the shard key values to provide range based partitioning.
 Consider a numeric shard key: If you visualize a number line that goes from negative infinity to positive infinity, each value of the shard key falls at some point on that line.
 MongoDB partitions this line into smaller, non-overlapping ranges called chunks where a chunk is range of values from some minimum value to some maximum value.

 Given a range based partitioning system, documents with “close” shard key values are likely to be in the same chunk, and therefore on the same shard.

 For hash based partitioning, MongoDB computes a hash of a field’s value, and then uses these hashes to create chunks.

 With hash based partitioning, two documents with “close” shard key values are unlikely to be part of the same chunk.
 This ensures a more random distribution of a collection in the cluster.